Shreedhar-18/Library-Management-/README.md

-# Library-Management
-A programm that is way more intresting

 # 📚 Library Management System

 A command-line based **Library Management System** built using **Python** and **MySQL**, designed to manage books, students, and book issuing/returning functionalities efficiently.